Naval Group to provide FDI frigates for Hellenic Navy

 The vessels will be built at Naval Group’s shipyard Lorient, according to the company.

-With a tonnage of more than 4,200 tonnes and a length of 121 metres, the FDI frigates are based on a digital and scalable architecture built around Naval Group’s SETIS 3.0 combat management system.
+With a tonnage of more than 4,200 tonnes and a length of 121 meters, the FDI frigates are based on a digital and scalable architecture built around Naval Group’s SETIS 3.0 combat management system.

 The frigate will carry up to 150 personnel, including 110 crew and 15 for helicopter detachment.